centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 One more thing to remember is that presence information can also be pretty expensive to request in channels with many active subscribers – since it returns information about all connections – thus payload in response can be large.
 To help a bit with this situation Centrifuge has a presence stats client API method.
 Presence stats only contain two counters: the number of active connections in the channel and amount of unique users in the channel.

-If you still need to somehow process presence in rooms with a massive number of active subscribers – then I think you better do it in near real-time - for example with fast OLAP like ClickHouse.
+If you still need to somehow process presence in rooms with a massive number of active subscribers – then I think you better do it in near real-time - for example with fast OLAP like [ClickHouse](https://clickhouse.tech/).

 ## Scalability aspects

 To be fair it's not too hard to implement most of the features above inside one in-memory process.
-Yes, it takes time – but the code is mostly straightforward.
+Yes, it takes time, but the code is mostly straightforward.
 When it comes to scalability things tend to be a bit harder.

-Centrifuge was designed with the idea in mind that one machine is not enough to handle all application WebSocket connections.
+Centrifuge designed with the idea in mind that one machine is not enough to handle all application WebSocket connections.
 Connections should scale over application backend instances, and it should be simple to add more application nodes when the amount of users (connections) grows.

 Centrifuge abstracts scalability over the `Node` instance and two interfaces: `Broker` interface and `PresenceManager` interface.